OctopusSamples/NDCDevOpsWorkshop/README.md

 * [NuGet Package Explorer.](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer)
 * [Grunt, gulp, or octojs](https://octopus.com/docs/deployment-examples/node-deployments/node-on-linux#create-and-push-node.js-project) for JavaScript apps.

-In OctoFX, we are using nuspec files, so our files will be generated for us, so you won't need to use the Package step from the Octopus Azure DevOps plugin, and you can read more about OctoPack on <https://octopus.com/docs/packaging-applications/create-packages/octopack>
+In OctoFX, we are using nuspec files, so our files will be generated for us and you won't need to use the package step from the Octopus Azure DevOps plugin.
+Read more about [OctoPack](https://octopus.com/docs/packaging-applications/create-packages/octopack).

 ### Full Deployment

-This section of the Workshop, will be led by a presentation, so please follow on-screen.
+This section of the workshop will be led by a presentation, so please follow on-screen.

 ### Troubleshoot Full Deployment

-This section, we will troubleshoot any issues you're seeing, but more often than not, it's the SQL user having problems.
+In this section, we will troubleshoot any issues you're seeing (more often than not, it's the SQL user having problems).

-* Check SQL Credentials
+* Check SQL Credentials.
-* Check any Transformations
+* Check any Transformations.
-* Check Azure Firewall
+* Check Azure Firewall.

 ## Thursday 12th March Afternoon Session

 ### Channels

-You can see a Webinar about Channels and Lifecycles on [YouTube](https://www.youtube.com/watch?v=y_cS_DL4CcY)
+You can watch a webinar about channels and lifecycles on [YouTube](https://www.youtube.com/watch?v=y_cS_DL4CcY).

 As you deploy your projects, you can assign releases of projects to specific channels.
 This is useful when you want releases of a project to be treated differently depending on the criteria you've set.
 Without channels, you could find yourself duplicating projects to implement multiple release strategies.
 This would, of course, leave you trying to manage various duplicated projects.
 Channels let you use one project with multiple release strategies.